Our History. Our Legacy.

 Hard Work, Sacrifice and Determination

 Peter and Mary were determined to build a school that provided a true Montessori environment.
 They were met with grand successes and frustrating challenges while bringing their dream to life.
 Their original class of nine children quickly expanded into 2 classes by the 2nd year.
 They now needed to search for a larger rental space.
 And as the classes continued to grow, so did the challenges of losing leases and finding larger spaces.
-The school moved six times during the first eight years!
+The school moved six times during its first eight years!

 As Peter worked an extra job or two, and staff found creative ways to pinch pennies and stretch resources, MSB grew stronger.
 Parents, too, increased their support with manual labor and donated resources.
 For 18 years, at least part of the school was housed in church rental space.
 Classrooms needed to be packed up and put away every Friday.
 On Sunday evenings and Monday mornings, furniture was moved back and classes set up.
-What commitment!
-What deep belief in the value of a Montessori education for children!

 A Campus is Born